2022 Jahangirpuri violence: Investigation

 Yunus Imam alias Sonu Chikna was also arrested after a video was circulated on social media on 17 April showing him firing a pistol during the riots.
 The police personnel who had gone to arrest him were initially attacked by his family members who pelted stones at the police, according to a spokesperson, who added that one person had been detained and the situation brought under control.

 Sheikh Hameed, a scrap dealer, was arrested for supplying glass bottle to be used as missiles.
 On 18 April, Forensic teams collected samples, took photographs and collected CCTV footage of the riot scene.

 Delhi police initially linked Vishva Hindu Parishad (VHP) and Bajrang Dal for taking out a procession without permission but later retracted the names of the organisations, just stating that the procession was taken out without seeking permission.

 On 19 April, National Security Act (NSA) was invoked upon 5 people accused of being the conspirators of this riot.
 On the same day, police arrested Ghulam Rasool alias Gulli for supplying the pistol used during the riot.

-The police also released CCTV footage from 2:00 am on 15 April, where several men are seen collecting sticks and rods.
-The locals are seen to be objecting to the activity.
-Finally, one of the locals threatened them by grabbing a stick and a minor clash erupted.
-The police have been led consider the possibility of the clash being planned in advance.
+The police also released CCTV footage from the night before the riots, where several men are seen collecting sticks and rods from a nearby garbage dump, which led to an altercation with locals.
+The police have considered the possibility of the clash being planned well in advance.

 On 23 April, Enforcement Directorate (ED) filed a money laundering case against Ansar, who is said to have an affluent home at Haldia in West Bengal.